Odoacer: King of Italy

-In 476, Odoacer was proclaimed rex by his soldiers and dux Italiae by emperor Zeno, initiating a new era over Roman lands.
+In 476, Odoacer was proclaimed rex by his soldiers and dux Italiae by emperor Zeno, initiating a new administrative era over Roman lands.
+Odoacer introduced a few important changes to the administrative system of Italy.
 According to Jordanes, at the beginning of his reign he "slew Count Bracila at Ravenna that he might inspire a fear of himself among the Romans."
-He took many military actions to strengthen his control over Italy and its neighboring areas.
+He took many military actions to strengthen his control over Italy and its neighbouring areas.
 He achieved a solid diplomatic coup by inducing the Vandal king Gaiseric to cede Sicily to him.
-Noting that "Odovacar seized power in August of 476, Gaiseric died in January 477, and the sea usually became closed to navigation around the beginning of November", F.M.
-Clover dates this cession to September or October 476.
+Noting that "Odovacar seized power in August of 476, Gaiseric died in January 477, and the sea usually became closed to navigation around the beginning of November", F. M. Clover dates this cession to September or October 476.
 When Julius Nepos was murdered by two of his retainers in his country house near Salona (9 May 480), Odoacer assumed the duty of pursuing and executing the assassins, and at the same time established his own rule in Dalmatia.